-At the invitation of the Government of Armenia the IAEA conducted a SALTO (Safety Aspects of Long Term Operation) mission at Unit 2 of the Armenian Nuclear Power Plant (NPP) from 27 November to 6 December 2018.
+At the invitation of the Government of Armenia the IAEA conducted a SALTO (Safety Aspects of Long Term Operation) mission at Unit 2 of the Armenian Nuclear Power Plant (NPP) from 27 November to 6 December 2018 and a SALTO follow-up mission from 26 to 29 October 2021.

 The Armenian Nuclear Power Plant (ANPP) is a subsidiary of the Ministry of Energy, Infrastructures and Natural Resources of Armenia.
 At the plant, only Unit 2 is in operation.
-The design lifetime of the Russian-designed WWER-440 is 30 years.
+The design lifetime of the Russian-designed WWER-440 was 30 years.
 The plant was put into operation in 1980, temporarily shut down in 1989 and restarted in 1995.
-The plant's current operating licence expires in 2021.
+The plant's operating licence expires in 2021.